If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 First, hoop two pieces of stabilizer: medium-weight cut-away on the bottom and a layer of sticky, self-adhesive tear-away on the top.

 If you’d like, put a layer of temporary fabric adhesive like Odif 505 between the tear-away and cut-away stabilizer to help you hoop it more easily.
 (Read: tips and tricks for machine embroidery hooping for help!)
 Make sure the grainy, papery side of the sticky tear-away is facing down and the shiny, sticker backing is facing up.

 If you prefer, you can also just hoop the adhesive stabilizer and then later float the piece of cutaway underneath the hoop when you start to embroider.
 Too often, I plan to float another piece of stabilizer underneath the hoop and then completely forget by the time I get ready to embroider.
 Hooping both pieces together at one time is the easiest way for me to make sure I remember!

-Then, using the tip of a sewing pin, score the top layer of the tear-away stabilizer around the perimeter of the hoop.
-This takes a little skill and practice to make sure you don’t puncture the tear-away layer, too!
+Then, using the tip of a pin, score the top layer of the tear-away stabilizer around the perimeter of the hoop.
 Remove the paper backing from the stabilizer to reveal the sticky surface.

 If you want to mark the center of the tear-away with a pencil, you can do this now.

-Then, press the balsa wood onto the tear-away stabilizer, making sure you’re lining things up.
+Then, press the balsa wood onto the tear-away stabilizer, making sure you line things up.
 If you feel that the balsa wood isn’t secured well enough, you can use painter’s tape to hold the sides even more strongly to the stabilizer.

 Now, float a layer of water-soluble topping onto the top of your hoop.
 The awesome thing about sticky, self-adhesive stabilizer is all you have to do is press the topping on, and it’s secured around the balsa wood!